MessyMice/247selfbot/README.md

 This is a 24/7 StreamerBot for Discord Account Coded in NodeJS and coded by MessyMice
 ## Important Things
 - You must have installed NodeJS
-- You must have express, discord.js-selfbot-v11 & discord rpc generator
+- You must have express, discord.js-selfbot-v11 & discord rpc generator, express & gradient-string as these are packages used in this 24/7streamer
 ## Installation
 - Open Replit website from links
 - Create/Login Account